Tuesday's Scottish Gossip

 Jeremie Frimpong could be set to land former club Celtic a seven-figure windfall after Spanish transfer expert Gerard Romero claimed the 21-year-old full-back, currently with Bayer Leverkusen, is high on Barcelona's target list.
 (Scottish Daily Express)

-Relegated Saint-Etienne are keen on Ryan Mmaee as the forward steps up his return to fitness with Ferencvaros, according to Foot Mercato, while Maccabi Haifa are keen to offload another 24-year-old linked with Celtic - midfielder Mohammad Abu Fani - reports Israeli outlet Sport One.
+Relegated Saint-Etienne are keen on Ryan Mmaee as the forward steps up his return to fitness with Ferencvaros, according to Foot Mercato, while Maccabi Haifa want to offload another 24-year-old linked with Celtic - midfielder Mohammad Abu Fani - reports Israeli outlet Sport One.
 (Daily Record)

 Rangers have received no bid for Borna Barisic despite a Mail On Sunday report suggesting Nottingham Forest are interested in the Croatia left-back, according to Derek Clark via the Rangers Review.
 (Rangers Review via Scottish Daily Express)